Please help - I need support and don't know where to turn.

 Non-Crisis Emotional Support is Available

-A warmline is a confidential, non-crisis hotline that provides emotional support.
-Warmlines are staffed by peer volunteers who are in recovery and can empathize with and understand another person’s struggle.
+A warmline is a confidential, non-crisis helpline that provides emotional support.
+Warmlines are staffed by peer volunteers who are in recovery and can empathize with and offer support for another person’s struggle.
 You can find a Warmline that serves your area by searching the NAMI National HelpLine Warmline Directory.

 Support groups can be an important part of taking care of yourself.
 Mental Health America maintains a Support Group Locator to direct you to a variety of organizations that offer support groups for consumers, their family members and friends.
 Some support groups are peer-led, while others are led by a mental health professional.